 Metropolitan State University participates in a shared governance model, which means that student representation and voice are important components to decision-making.
-Students can learn about involvement opportunities on the university website, the OrgSync portal, and through Student Life and Leadership Development (SLLD).
+Students can learn about involvement opportunities on the university website, the Engage portal, and through Student Life and Leadership Development (SLLD).

 Students should budget about 10 hours per month to participate in these involvements, which include:

 - email correspondence

 To participate in university-wide committees, students must:

 - have at least a 2.0 cumulative grade point average

 - be in good academic and conduct standing